Knee Brace for Torn Ligaments: How to Treat MCL, ACL, PCL, and LCL Injury

 MCL (Medial Collateral Ligament)

-The medial collateral ligament is also located inside the knee and it is eight to ten centimeters in length of the knee to which it attaches.
+The medial collateral ligament is also located inside the knee, and it is eight to ten centimeters in length from the knee to which it attaches.
 It attaches the top of the tibia to the bottom of the thigh bone or femur and supplies extreme stability to the knee.

-This ligament injury is quite common and accounts for 40% of all knee injuries.[2]
+This ligament injury is quite common, accounting for approximately 40% of all knee injuries.[2]
 Generally, MCL tears are divided into three grades.
 Grade 1 means you'll have mild pain and tenderness, and Grade 2 translates to your MCL being partially torn.

 You'll feel intense pain and tenderness, and the knee will feel loose when moved by hand.
 However, a grade 3 tear is a severe tear, i.e., a complete tear of the MCL, and requires a knee brace for the torn MCL.